Autostronomy/AstroPhot/CONTRIBUTING.md

 Once you have created the new branch, go to the `Issues` tab and add a comment to the issue specifying the branch name that you have created.
 You may then begin making changes in the new branch to solve the Issue.
 Please regularly commit your code and include helpful messages so that someone reading through the git log will have a good sense of what has been done.
 Please also try to format your code in a similar manner to the rest of the code.
+For docstrings we use google format, for code formatting we use black.

 You are not alone in solving the Issue!
 Feel free to contact other contributors (especially Connor Stone) and ask for advice.
 You may also wish to add comments to the Issue as you progress since this is the most visible way that others can see your progress and comment on any ideas/modifications.

 Finally, when you are nearing completion of the issue, please add unit tests which reach the newly added/modified code.
+These should live in the `tests` directory, and you can run all the unit tests by simply calling `pytest` from the command prompt while in that directory.
 Also, make sure to update any relevant documentation if you have changed/added a feature that is public facing.

 ### Commit the Solution